Announcement

 Student visa changes from 18 August

 Groups of visa products are transitioning to the new system one by one.
-International Student Visas will be the first transition completed by the Our Future Services programme.
+International student visas were the first transition completed by the Our Future Services programme.

 Our approach to this design focuses on an improved customer experience, ensuring that the process is easy to understand, and you know what is expected of you.